History ,Minor

 Other Enrollment Requirements: None

-A minor in history can help students as they pursue careers in education; historical interpretation and conservation; legal professions; as archivists and curators; or in any position requiring critical thinking, research and writing skills.
+A minor in history can help students as they pursue careers in education; in historical interpretation and conservation; in legal professions; as archivists and curators; or in any position that requires critical thinking, research and writing skills.

 3 year programs